haoyang504/haoyang504.github.io/_pages/about.md

   enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts

+teaching_and_service:
+  enabled: true
 ---
 I am a second-year PhD student at [AI Health Lab](https://aihealth.ischool.utexas.edu/) in the School of Information, UT Austin, advised by Prof. [Ying Ding](https://yingding.ischool.utexas.edu/).
 Prior to joining UT Austin, I received my bachelor's degree from the Department of Information Management, Peking University in 2024, where I was honored to be advised by Dr. [Yi Bu](https://buyi08.wixsite.com/yi-bu).

-My research interest lies at the intersection of Large language models, Healthcare applications, and Computational social science (e.g. Science of science).

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My research interest broadly lies in Human-AI collaboration, specifically:

+- Large language models: Agents, Chatbots
+- Healthcare: LLM-assisted applications for clinicians or patients
+- Computational social science: Science of science

-Outside of research, I enjoy playing volleyball, traveling, and photography.
+Outside of research, I enjoy playing volleyball, traveling (especially on trains!), and photography.
 My Chinese name is 王昊扬.